Corporate Governance System

 a chief executive officer (CEO), who holds topmost authority with regard

-to decision-making functions and monitoring functions; a chief operating
+to decision-making functions and monitoring functions;

 a chief financial officer (CFO) who supervises and instructs management